Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 # Running Alluxio Locally with secure HDFS

-Before this step, please make sure your HDFS cluster is running and the directory mapped to Alluxio exists.
+Before this step, please make sure your HDFS cluster is running and the directory mounted to Alluxio exists.
 After everything is configured, you can start up Alluxio locally to see that everything works.

 {% include Common-Commands/start-alluxio.md %}